-Medicine, Engineering, Veterinary Science and Art/Design courses are the traditional areas where school subject choice can have an impact but there is an increasing number of degrees where entry depends on you having studied a specific subject to a certain level at school.
+Medicine, Engineering, Veterinary Science and Art/Design courses are the traditional areas where school subject choice can have an impact but there are other degrees (particularly overseas) where entry depends on you having studied a specific subject to a certain level at school.
 Most universities have created useful documents to assist school students in choosing subjects.
 You can find links to these on the Careers Page on Schoolbox (Student Services/Careers/Choosing IGCSE, AS and A Level Subjects).